 In 1966, both Epicurean and Australian Gourmet food magazines were founded.
 Epicurean was the first Australian magazine devoted entirely to food and wine.
 It was the official magazine of the Wine and Food Society of Australia and its contributors included Len Evans, Dan Murphy, Mietta O’Donnell, Tony Bilson and Terry Durack.
 The art direction by Les Mason was dramatic.
 Australian Gourmet, now Gourmet Traveller, counted Margaret Fulton among its early contributors.

 The wine cask or ‘bag in a box’ was invented by Tom Angove of Angove’s in Renmark, South Australia.
 The plastic bag inside the cardboard carton held 1 gallon, or 4.5 litres.
-His wine cask design was flawed as you needed to cut the corner off the bag, pour out the wine, then re-seal the bag with a peg.
-It was fiddly and potentially messy.
+It was fiddly and potentially messy, as you needed to cut the corner off the bag, pour out the wine, then re-seal the bag with a peg.
+In 1971, Wynns introduced the cask with a built-in tap and cask wine took off.
+More

 According to the company history of Uncle Tony’s Kebabs, the first kebabs were introduced in Sydney by Lebanese immigrant Tony Khater in 1965.
 His recipe was passed on to his nephew, Bill Mansour who, with his wife Rita, opened their Queensland business in 1983.
 Meanwhile, in 1979, Ali Baba had opened their first restaurant in Canberra.
 Ali Baba acquired Uncle Tony’s Kebabs in 2007.
 More